Richardaeld/Eldridge_Music/TESTING.md

 #### Testing Step(s):
 1. Load the **Index View** of Eldridge Music.
 1. Proceed to **Profile View**.
-1. Change all the information found within **Shipping Information** and update.
+1. Change all the information found within shipping information and update.
 1. Check for correctness.

 #### Documented Result(s):
 1. A user account was created to fulfill the test's requirements or a pre-existing account was used, record:
     + The username, email address of the account, and that this is a test account.
-1. If the **Shipping Information** does not update, record:
+1. If the shipping information does not update, record:
     + The test name, the email name, the username, the information anticipated, the actual information, and a brief description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.